The need for tableau reports on the web:

 Tableau lets people across your organization to communicate and understand the data in a whole new interactive way, at the same time continuing with the existing license and security framework available to you.

-A good organisations’ dashboard makes its users understand the information within a glance.
-It allows even the non-technical users to create interactive and real time visualizations within minutes.
+A good organizations’ dashboard makes its users understand the information within a glance.
+It allows even non-technical users to create interactive and real-time visualizations within minutes.
 Furthermore, it may also have advantages to grasp the existing security options of the defined web portal.

-When offering service to the clients you need to control overall branding of the product as well as dashboard.
-Instead of redirecting the users from the actual product to the third party solution i.e tableau server and making them resent, you can embed the tableau report directly into the your particular product.
-The ultimate result is the seamless blend of underlying technology (which users are unaware of) and the branding of the commodity, as a result making the whole process more user-friendly.
+When offering service to the clients you need to control the overall branding of the product as well as dashboard.
+Instead of redirecting the users from the actual product to the third party solution i.e tableau server and making them resent, you can embed the tableau report directly into your particular product.
+The ultimate result is the seamless blend of the underlying technology (which users are unaware of) and the branding of the commodity, as a result of making the whole process more user-friendly.

 Embedding dashboard can be achieved by using any of the below methods:

 Regardless of any of the above methods you choose to use, you can control the complete embedded view with the help of equally important ‘passed parameters’.
-We shall now explore into details of all the above three methods as well as subsequent parameters.
+We shall now explore in detail all the above three methods as well as subsequent parameters.

-You can notice that <param> tags is used to specify or enter certain values.
-Additionally, <param> tags can also be used in to pass parameters such as initial filter.
+You can notice that tags are used to specify or enter certain values.
+Additionally, tags can also be used to pass parameters such as an initial filter.
 Below is an example: